szabogabor91/gimlet-website/src/blog/announcing-gimletd-the-gitops-release-manager.md

 ## Ad-hoc releases, rollbacks and other actions

-Now that you have an overview of how GimletD fits into Gimlet see how to perform ad-hoc releases, rollbacks and other actions in the [GimletD documentation](/gimletd/on-demand-releases).
+You can read more about the [concepts of GimletD](/gimletd/concepts) or follow how to perform ad-hoc releases, rollbacks and other actions in the [GimletD documentation](/gimletd/on-demand-releases).

-Make sure also to follow [gimlet_io](https://twitter.com/gimlet_io) as I'm going to live demo GimletD on Thursday, 25th March on Twitter.
+I'm going to live demo GimletD on the coming Thursday, 25th March on [Twitter](https://twitter.com/gimlet_io).

 Twice actually, first at 11AM CET, then 3PM ET.